 James 1

 When faced with trials, consider them a joy, as they test faith and lead to patience and perfection.
-Those in need of wisdom should ask God in faith, without doubting.
+Those in need of wisdom should ask God with faith, without doubting.
 The rich will wither away like grass, while the humble will be exalted.
+Those who suffer temptation and remain faithful will receive the crown of life.
 God does not tempt, but rather each person is tempted by their own desires, which can lead to sin and death.
 Every good gift comes from God, and believers should be quick to listen, slow to speak, and slow to anger.
-They should receive the Word with meekness and be doers of it, not just listeners, and true religion involves caring for the needy and keeping oneself pure.
+They should receive the Word with meekness and be doers of it, not just listeners, and true religion involves caring for orphans and widows and keeping oneself pure.